 - 5 tablespoons cold water

-- 1 tablespoon apple cider vinegar
+- 1 tablespoon white distilled vinegar

 - 1 cup sugar

-- 1/3 cup HERSHEY’S Cocoa
+- 1/3 cup unsweetened cocoa powder

-- 3 large eggs slightly beaten
+- 3 large eggs lightly beaten

 - 3/4 cup light corn syrup

-- 1 tablespoon butter or margarine melted
+- 1 tablespoon butter melted

-- 1 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

 - 1 1/2 cup pecan halves

-To make the crust, dump the shortening, flour, salt, and sugar into a large bowl and work it together with a pastry cutter until you have coarse crumbs.
-(If you have a food processor, add these ingredients to the bowl with the pastry blade.
-Pulse until you have coarse crumbs.)
+- To make the crust by hand, add the butter, flour, salt, and sugar into a large bowl and work it together with a pastry cutter until you have coarse crumbs.
+Pour in the egg, water, and vinegar and stir until just combined and you can bring the dough together into a ball.
+Avoid overworking the dough.

-Separate into 2 balls of dough and place in freezer bags.
+- Separate into 2 balls of dough, press each into a disc about 2 inches thick, and place in freezer bags.

-Place each bag in the freezer.
+- Place each bag in the freezer.
 You'll only need one ball of dough for this pie, the second should keep in the freezer for 6 months or more.

-Remove one ball of dough after 20 minutes in the freezer and roll it out on a floured surface into a 10 inch circle.
+- Remove one ball of dough after 20 minutes in the freezer and roll it out on a floured surface into a 10 inch circle.

-Place the dough in the pie pan and tuck the edges under to make a neat, thick crust around the edges.
+- Place the dough in the pie pan and tuck the edges under to make a neat, thick crust around the edges.

-Crimp the edges with your fingers or a fork.
+- Crimp the edges with your fingers or a fork.

-Place in the refrigerator until ready to fill.
+- Place in the refrigerator until ready to fill.

-To make the filling, preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.